CAU provides community-based housing and support services throughout Union County, NJ for people with intellectual and developmental disabilities.

 Supervised Apartment Program

-Since 1981, we have provided people with disabilities (21+) the opportunity to live in community-based supervised apartments.
+Since 1981, we have provided people with disabilities (21+) the opportunity to live in community-based supervised apartments and group homes.

 Caring, trained staff assist residential members with daily living skills, personal care, community integration, and more depending on need.
 Staff remain on-site with members 24/7, including awake overnight supervision in the event of an emergency.